God’s “Prayer Warriors”

 It’s just that simple, and Satan is very skilled at what he does.
 He’s a consummate liar.
 It’s one of his most effective battle plans against the Church and individual Jesus believers, as his lies infiltrate and permeate the thought processes and worldviews of many unsuspecting Jesus-believers, distorting and weakening their biblical worldviews.
 He and his minions constantly pick at our minds with spectral fingers, probing for weaknesses in our biblical worldviews.

 As another example of his battle plans, during the 20th century and continuing right up until this present time the concepts of the “Theory of Evolution” first set forth by Charles Darwin in the 19th century came to fruition around 1940 (when Darwin’s theories were reinvigorated by some new genetic research) and have made many inroads into the Church—again, thus weakening the 20th century and early 21st century Church.
-For example, many believers have tried to modify Satanic evolutionary views by espousing so-called “Theistic evolution,” which is an oxymoron.
+For example, many followers of Jesus have tried to modify Satanic evolutionary views by espousing so-called “Theistic evolution,” which is an oxymoron.

 It’s tenets have infiltrated and permeated all areas of culture and society: economics, music, entertainment, science, politics, religion, medicine, philosophy, etc., and have led to the insidious, pervasive, naturalistic, humanistic worldviews of moral relativism and empiricism.
 It has displaced the biblical, Judeo-Christian worldview that was held throughout “Christendom” (the western world) for many centuries.
 Under the tenets of naturalism, humanism, moral relativism, and empiricism, there are no “absolutes” because there is no God.

 On the other hand, the good news is that I believe the theory of evolution may be Satan’s “last-ditch,” all-out effort to deceive the world because he senses his time may be short.
 In a manner of speaking, he has “taken his best shot,” and it is doomed to failure like all his other worldviews . . .

 For an excellent modern docu-movie about the theory of evolution’s effect on world culture, I encourage you to view the CD of the movie “Expelled.”
 It’s a fascinating look into how the theory of evolution has made tremendous inroads into all modern thought—into all modern cultures and societies.